An isovariant Blakers--Massey theorem: isovariant background

 Given an equivariant map $f:X \to Y$, there is a unique continuous map $f/G:X/G \to Y/G$ defined by taking the orbit $G\cdot x$ to $G \cdot f(x)$.
 We can form the following commutative square If the square is a pullback, then $f$ is isovariant.
 The converse holds if $X$ and $Y$ are further assumed to be weak Hausdorff, as proven in \cite[4.1]{isvtpullbacksquare}.

 For another definition, consider the following double square of spaces.

 \begin{prop} Let $f:X \to Y$ be an equivariant map.
-The map $f$ is isovariant if and only if the left square of (\ref{def-alt-isvt}) being a pullback implies the outside square of (\ref{def-alt-isvt}) is a pullback for all maps $\ast \to X/G$. \end{prop}
+The map $f$ is isovariant if and only if the left square of (\ref{def-alt-isvt}) being a pullback implies the outside square of (\ref{def-alt-isvt}) is a pullback for all maps $\ast \to X/G$ and for all subgroups $H$. \end{prop}

 \begin{proof} Suppose that the left square being a pullback implies the outside square is a pullback for all maps $\ast \to X/G$.
 Now let $x \in X$ and consider the square with lower horizontal map given by sending the one point to $[x]=G \cdot x \in X/G$.
 The pullback of the left square is $G \cdot x \subset X$.
 By the orbit-stabilizer theorem, $G\cdot x \cong G/G_x$, so there is an $H \leq G$ with $G/H \cong G/G_x$, and the left square is a pullback.
 Then the outside square is also a pullback, so the orbit $G \cdot f(x)$ is isomorphic to $G/H$ as well, where $H=G_x$.
 Since $f$ is equivariant, we have that $G_x \subseteq G_{f(x)}$ and since $G_x \cong G_{f(x)}$ and $G$ is finite, $G_x=G_{f(x)}$.